Skimmeroni/Appunti/AI4ST/AI/Neural/Self-Organizing Maps/Structure.typ

         }
 	})]
 )

-The neighborhood relationship may also be missing, which is formally represented by an extreme distance measure for the neurons: each neuron has distance $0$ to itself and infinite distance to all other neurons.
-By choosing this distance measure, the neurons become effectively independent.

-If a neighborhood relationship is missing and the output is discretized, a self-organizing map describes a so-called *vector quantization* of the input space: the input space is divided into as many regions as there are output neurons.
-This is achieved by assigning to an output neuron all points of the input space for which the neuron yields the highest activation.

-Since all output neurons have the same functions, to an output neuron all points of the input space are assigned that are closer to the neuron's reference vector than to the reference vector of any other output neuron.
-This tessellation can be represented by a so-called *Voronoi diagram*, that shows the way in which the input space is partitioned into regions.

 The goal of having a self-organizing map learn is to have reference vectors that are close to each other in the input space relate to output